Xevion/fusion-fission-choices/README.md

 ---

-`noNegatives` refers to whether it should filter out elements that have a negative score (ie. while using default configs, filter out elements without a score set)
+`noNegatives` refers to whether it should filter out elements that have a negative score (ie. while using default configs, filter out elements without a score set).

 A set of elements with the score (-1, 5) would get filtered out, while a set with the scores (78, 12) would not.

 ---

-`fullPrint` refers to whether it should print out the Symbol or the Name of the Element
+`fullPrint` refers to whether it should print out the Symbol or the Name of the Element.

 ---

 `eliminateEmpty` refers to whether the program should remove specified elements if they contained no matching tuples.

+---

+`showScore` refers to whether or not the program shows the score calculated alongside each element.

+`showScoreZFill` refers to whether or not to apply applicable ZFill arguments to the score display.